 Finally, Princess Aurora leads them through the upstairs gifts shop to give them a final gift.
 It’s a certificate of friendship (they name their bear) and a little scrapbook kit with stickers and such to decorate with.

 Is it worth it?
 Well, from my perspective, yes.
-If I was on a super tight budget, probably not.
-Spoiled children, like the one in front of us in line that kept saying “I’m bored already!” in a snotty, whiny voice, also may not enjoy it.
+Spoiled children, like the one in front of us in line that kept saying “I’m bored already!” in a snotty, whiny voice, may not enjoy it.
 All of the other children there seemed completely charmed with the event.
 My own little guy definitely enjoyed it and I know that I did.
 He didn’t enjoy it as much as the thrill he had in meeting the characters from the 100 Acre Woods, but he still had a wonderful time.

-It’s a precious memory for me and is therefore worth every penny I paid.
+It’s a very precious memory for me and is therefore worth every penny I paid.